slothbear/LCMax/readme.md

 If Chat Charger doesn't work or you don't like it:

+* The effects of Chat Charger are erased every time you reload the Farmville page or restart your browser.
+Chat Charger has no effect unless you click the bookmark.
 * Remove the bookmark from your bookmarks bar.
 Right click on the **Chat Charger** bookmark in your bookmark bar, then choose Delete.
 * Refresh your browser page to get a fresh copy.